-The filling for these lemon meringue cupcakes is a Meyer Lemon Curd.
-I recommend making the lemon curd a day before to give it time to firm up.
+I fill the lemon meringue cupcakes with this Meyer lemon curd recipe, which I recommend making a day ahead to give it time to firm up.

 The topping is a simple Swiss Meringue made from egg whites, sugar, and a pinch of cream of tartar.